MicrosoftDocs/well-architected/well-architected/security/encryption.md

 ##### Data-in-use protection

-There are a number of services that directly offer confidential computing capabilities;
+There are a number of [Specific services in Azure](/azure/confidential-computing/overview-azure-products) that offer the ability to protect data whilst it's being computed-upon within the physical CPU and memory of a host using Azure confidential computing.

 - **Confidential Virtual Machines** offer an entire [virtual machine running inside a TEE](/azure/confidential-computing/virtual-machine-solutions), the memory and executing CPU contents of the virtual machine are encrypted offering a simple 'lift & shift' approach for moving unmodified applications with high security requirements to Azure.
 Each Azure confidential VM has its own dedicated virtual [Trust Platform Module (TPM)](/windows/security/information-protection/tpm/trusted-platform-module-overview).
 Encryption is performed while the operating system components securely boot.

 - **Confidential AKS worker nodes, Confidential Containers on AKS or Confidential Containers on Azure Container Instances (ACI)** offer the ability to to [run and manage unmodified containers inside a TEE](/azure/confidential-computing/choose-confidential-containers-offerings) which enables customers to benefit from in-use protection.
 Container offerings are built-upon Confidential Virtual Machines and benefit from the same protections.

 - **Application Enclave** solutions are specially built applications taking advantage of specific CPU extensions offered by virtual machine SKUs that support Intel Software Guard Extensions (SGX), these offer a very granular [Trusted Compute Base (TCB)](/azure/confidential-computing/trusted-compute-base) but require applications to be specifically coded to take advantage of the features.

+- **Secure Key Release** can be [combined with these technologies](/azure/confidential-computing/concept-skr-attestation) to ensure that encrypted data is only ever decrypted inside a TEE which proves it provides the required level of protection through a process known as [Attestation](/azure/confidential-computing/attestation-solutions).

 ##### Secret management